pixelbath/samsung-vr-info/README.md

 # Samsung VR Reference

-I'm creating this repository as a quick reference for the Samsung VR video player (formerly MilkVR) in case they take [the page with this info](https://samsungvr.com/portal/content/faq_tech_gear_vr) down.
+I'm creating this repository as a quick reference for the Samsung VR video player (formerly MilkVR) in case they take [the page with this info](https://samsungvr.com/portal/content/faq_tech_gear_vr) down. (**Update:** They've taken the page down, along with all of their VR info, and discontinued support as of September 30, 2020.
+See screenshot at the bottom of this file.)

 ## Formats